300+ Years of Color Theory: The "IVES COLOR WHEEL"

 The bulk of Herb's patent application describes in detail the arrangement of the colors in the system in a large, hexagonal shape.
 The three primary colors (cyan, magenta, and yellow) are placed in three evenly spaced outer points of the hexagonal chart.
 The colors in the system that are mixed from two of the primary colors (red, green, and blue) live in the remaining evenly spaced outer points of the hexagonal chart.
 Between each of these points, the primary and secondary colors are shown as mixing in even amounts.

-Does Herb's three pigment primary system represent the lightwave?
-While Herb did use a special light meter to refine the pigments in his system based on spectral absorption, his system does not represent "the lightwave".
+Does Herb's color system represent the lightwave?
+While he did use a special light meter to refine the pigments in his system based on spectral absorption, his system does not represent "the lightwave".
+Herbert says it himself in his patent, also reiterated by Birren; this system is (and always was) a three pigment primary system.

 Lightwaves can be studied with Newton's Visual Spectrum, which displays the wavelengths of visible light in order from the longest measurable wavelength (red light) to the shortest measurable wavelength (blue light).